postsharp/Metalama.Documentation/content/conceptual/migration/migrating-aspects.md

 ## Step 7.
 Migrate usages of multicasting

-The best way to migrate assembly multicasting is to use a project fabric as described in <xref:fabrics-aspects>.
+The best way to migrate assembly multicasting is to use a project fabric as described in <xref:fabrics-adding-aspects>.

 For type-level multicasting, if you have built multicasting into your Metalama aspects as described in <xref:migrating-multicasting>, it should be enough to do a big "Replace in Files" to replace the namespace `PostSharp.Extensibility` to `Metalama.Extensions.Multicast`.

 ## Step 8.
 Migrate configuration

-If you have configuration or multicasting in a PostSharp file like `postsharp.config` or `MyProject.psproj`, they should be migrated to project fabrics as described in <xref:fabrics-configuring>.
+If you have configuration or multicasting in a PostSharp file like `postsharp.config` or `MyProject.psproj`, they should be migrated to project fabrics as described in <xref:fabrics-configuration>.

 For details, see <xref:migrating-configuration>.